 Our common stock is listed on the NYSE American exchange.
 The rules of NYSE American provide that the NYSE American may, in its discretion, suspend dealings in, or may remove any security from, listing.
 As a matter of policy, NYSE American will consider the delisting of a security when the financial condition and/or operating results of a company appear to be unsatisfactory, the extent of public distribution or the aggregate market value of the security has become so reduced as to make further dealings on the NYSE American inadvisable, the company has sold or otherwise disposed of its principal operating assets, or has ceased to be an operating company, the company has failed to comply with its listing agreements with the NYSE American, or any other event shall occur or any condition shall exist which makes further dealings on the NYSE American unwarranted.
-For example, the NYSE American considers suspending trading in, or removing the listing of, securities of an issuer that has stockholders' equity of less than (i) \$2 million if such issuer has sustained losses from continuing operations and/or net losses in two of its four most recent fiscal years, (ii) \$4 million if such issuer has sustained losses from continuing operations and/or net losses in two of its overall dosses from continuing of, securities of an issuer that has sustained losses from continuing operations and/or net losses in three of its four most recent fiscal years, or (iii) \$6 million if such issuer has sustained losses from continuing operations or its overall operations or its existing financial resources, or its financial condition has become so impairies of an issuer that has sustained losses which are so substantial in relation to its overall operations or its existing financial resources, or its financial condition has become so impairied that it appears questionable as to whether such issuer will be able to continue operations and/or meet its obligations as they mature.
+For example, the NYSE American considers suspending trading in, or removing the listing of, securities of an issuer that has stockholders' equity of less than (i) \$2 million if such issuer has sustained losses from continuing operations and/or net losses in three of its four most recent fiscal years, or (iii) \$4 million if such issuer has sustained losses from continuing operations and/or net losses in its five most recent fiscal years, or (iii) \$6 million if such issuer has sustained losses of an issuer that has sustained losses which are so substantial in relation to its overall operations or its existing financial resources, or its financial condition has become so impaired that it appears questionable as to whether such issuer will be able to continue operations and/or meet its obligations as they mature.